 - The obsessions and/or compulsions are time-consuming and affect an individual’s functioning (social life, work, and family life).
 For example, checking that the stove is off repeatedly in the morning may make a person late for work.
 Another example would be that if a patient has obsessions of hitting people, he may fear to go to social gatherings and may avoid them altogether.

-- The patient is not on a medicine or a drug of abuse or has some other medical condition whose symptoms are resembling that of OCD.
+- The patient is not on medicine or a drug of abuse or has some other medical condition whose symptoms resemble that of OCD.

 - The symptoms are not better explained by another psychiatric disorder like generalized anxiety disorder, body dysmorphic disorder, hoarding disorder or stereotypic movement disorder, etc.

 It is found that a small percentage of patients with OCD have first-degree relatives with the same.
 Studies have also shown that if one monozygotic twin has OCD, there is about a 90% chance that the other twin will also have it, and if one dizygotic twin has OCD, there is about a 50% chance that the other twin will also have it; therefore, it is found that genetic factors place a role in the etiology.
 Genetic factors account for more of the variance in childhood onset cases than in those who develop it as an adult.